cure-lab/SCINet/README.md

 ### Run training code

-To facility the reproduction, we provide the logs on the above datasets [here](https://drive.google.com/drive/folders/1MBK5MOShD4ygLIinNBo2F8EPRM5y9qIQ?usp=sharing) in details.
+To facilitate reproduction, we provide the logs on the above datasets [here](https://drive.google.com/drive/folders/1MBK5MOShD4ygLIinNBo2F8EPRM5y9qIQ?usp=sharing) in details.
 You can check **the hyperparameters, training loss and test results for each epoch** in these logs as well.

 We follow the same settings of [StemGNN](https://github.com/microsoft/StemGNN) for PEMS 03, 04, 07, 08 datasets, [MTGNN](https://github.com/nnzhan/MTGNN) for Solar, electricity, traffic, financial datasets, [Informer](https://github.com/zhouhaoyi/Informer2020) for ETTH1, ETTH2, ETTM1 datasets.
 The detailed training commands are given as follows.